 Here’s my run down of the top platforms to help your choose your focus:

-It’s impossible to ignore the social media power of FaceBook.
-Despite all the recent negative publicity, they still have 2.23 Billion MAU’s.
+It’s impossible to ignore the social media power of Facebook.
+Despite all the recent negative publicity, they still have 2.74 Billion MAU’s.
 That’s a lot of people.

-Approximately 80% of adults in the US and UK have a FaceBook account.
-I suggest you need a FaceBook presence even if it’s not a target platform for driving visitors.
+Approximately 80% of adults in the US and UK have a Facebook account and it’s the only platform with high usage across all age groups.
+A good choice if you’re trying to target a senior market.
+I suggest you need a Facebook presence even if it’s not your first choice of platform for driving visitors.

 This is the best post I’ve seen about succeeding with the new Facebook algorithm.
-Succeeding on FaceBook is about creating engagement and FaceBook Groups is a way of building conversations and providing space where your followers can collaborate.
+Succeeding on Facebook is about creating engagement and Facebook Groups are a way of building conversations and providing space where your followers can collaborate.

-You don’t need to create your own FaceBook Group.
-Joining and engaging in existing groups on FaceBook can help drive traffic to your new site.
-Search for groups in your niche by entering your subject in the FaceBook search bar and selecting Groups.
+You don’t need to create your own Facebook Group.
+Joining and engaging in existing groups on Facebook can help drive traffic to your new site.
+Search for groups in your niche by inputting your subject in the Facebook search bar and selecting Groups.

-Not all are relevant.
+Not all are relevant for a blog about mountain biking.
 I can ignore the buy and sell groups, but the We Ride Mountain Bikes with it’s 20K members and 10+ posts a day looks interesting.

-WARNING: Before you sign up for a group and start publicising your blog, there is an etiquette you need to follow.
+WARNING: Before you sign up for a group and start publicizing your blog, there’s an etiquette you need to follow.

 - Request membership.